 The following requirements must be met prior to the application deadlines:

 Admission to Mt.
 San Jacinto College.
-All student must have a student ID#, which can be obtained by submitting an online application to the college here.
+All students must have a student ID# which can be obtained by submitting an online application to the college.

 Cumulative GPA of at least a 2.5 on a 4.0 college scale in the following: